 National Psoriasis Foundation partnered with Inspire, a company in Princeton, New Jersey, to create our online support community TalkPsoriasis.org.
 According to Inspire CEO Brian Loew, TalkPsoriasis is one of the most active of the various patient discussion boards it helps support.

-"It's super active," he said, noting that it has grown to more 80,000 members since it was established in 2011.
+"It's super active," he said, noting that it has grown to nearly 100,000 members since it was established in 2011.

 Comments and discussions run the gamut, from dating with psoriasis and parenting children with psoriasis to dealing with stares and building UV light boxes.